scipy-lectures/scientific-python-lectures/advanced/traits/index.rst

         name = Str
         max_storage = Float

+.. warning:: For Traits 3.x users

+    If using Traits 3.x, you need to adapt the namespace of the traits
+    packages:

+        * traits.api should be enthought.traits.api
+        * traitsui.api should be enthought.traits.ui.api

 Using a traits class like that is as simple as any other Python class.
 Note that the trait value are passed using keyword arguments: